 Are you thinking about importing beef from Canada to sell in the United States?
-If so, then it’s important to be aware of how imports from Canada work and particularly beef products.
+If so, then it’s important to be aware of how imports from Canada work — particularly beef products.
 Importing Canadian beef from farmers and ranchers in the country can be a difficult process with a variety of moving parts that will need to be navigated.
-That said, it is certainly not impossible to important Canadian beef from Canada and to do so legally.
+That said, it is certainly not impossible to import Canadian beef from Canada and to do so legally.
 You could also see significant benefits from taking this step, including being able to offer your audience a product that they can not access elsewhere on the market.

 Shipping beef from Canada is big business.
 To make it part of your business, you must make sure that you are using Government Agency Form CFIA/ACIA 5733.
 This document is filled out by the individual or commercial business that will be exporting the meat to you in the US.
 It requires information on the country of origin as well as the foreign establishment order.